itsnotthetim/FRA532_LAB1/README.md

         <p align="center"><img src="images/lab1.1/validation/no-slip-0.5-orient-error-kine-validate.png" alt="Double track image" /></p>

     * Summarize:
-        * **No-Slip Model:** This model is work well at slow speed, see in error distribution graphs.
-Additionally, the results are good, the path that calculate form this model is very close to ground truth.
-That mean this model is can use to be the inverse kinematics model of our robot.
+        * **No-Slip Model:** This model is work well at slow speed, see in position tracking.
+You can easily see that path that calculate from this model was shift after pass a few times.
+Additionally, you can see in the error distribution graphs.
+If we increase the speed error has increase also and so much.
-        * **Double-Track Model:** This model is work well at slow speed, see in error distribution graphs.
-Error from high speed show there are more error than slow speed.
-But this model work well at yaw, see in error from slow and high speed, The results are not very different.
+        * **Single-Track Model:** Same as using bicycle model, work well in slow speed.
+But when using no-slip model, position calculation has more accurate than using bicycle model(Only slow speed).
-        * **Single-Track Model:** This model has characteristics like yaw-rate model, see in path tracking and error distribution graphs.
-But this model isn't work well at high speed.
-Observed at path tracking you can see the result slowly move away from ground truth.
-Additionally, you can see in error graphs.
-At high speed position tracking error has more that slow speed so much including yaw.
+        * **Double-Track Model:** Same as using bicycle model, work well in slow speed.
+But when using no-slip model, position calculation has more accurate than using bicycle model(Only slow speed).
-        * **Yaw-Rate Model:** This model error in position calculation more than other model, see in error distribution graphs.
-It has a lot of error, but this model is work well at yaw calculation.
-Error at this variable is very low both in slow and high speed.
-Because of this model based on imu data that contains yaw value.
+        * **Yaw-Rate Model:** Same as using bicycle model, work well in slow speed and calculate yaw data.

         ---